 The convicts were allocated a weekly food allowance, or ‘ration’ which was set by the government.
 The ration components altered from time to time, but records show that the convicts living at the Hyde Park barracks between 1819 and 1848 generally received for one week:

 7 pounds (3.1 kg) beef OR 4 pounds (1.8kg) pork *

 1/4 pound (110 g) tea

-While official reports said that the food was ‘nutritive and not insufficient to dispel “the quirks and chotchets” of a moderate appetite‘ (Sydney Gazette, June 6, 1827) there were lots of complaints about the quality of the food.
+Official reports said that the food was ‘nutritive and not insufficient to dispel “the quirks and chotchets” of a moderate appetite‘ (Sydney Gazette, June 6, 1827).
+Depending how many vegetables they had, and if they had access to fresh milk, the ration provided enough kilo-joules or calories for a labouring man (almost 14,000 Kj), but may not have been nutritionally sound.
+However there were lots of complaints about the quality of the food.

-George Cozens described the meals he was given when at the barracks in 1840:
+George Cozens described the meals the convicts were given at the barracks in 1840:

 ‘With regard to the rations served out to so many men they consisted of hominy breakfast, a thick substance they say is made from maize meal, well boiled in water, which when cool, forms a substantial food, one pound of brown bread, and half a pound of animal food; this formed the daily allowance to each person, if I might except the liquor termed soup, in which the fresh meat is boiled, with a slight sprinkling of cabbage leaf.’